Quantum-Coherent Thermodynamics: Leaf Typicality via Minimum-Variance Foliation

 The first mathematical complications arise in dimension $3$ (a single spin-$1$), where, if we did not restrict the space of states to $\mathcal M_H$, the leaves would intersect.
 Here the space of states has real dimension $8$ and its representation is trickier.
 We opt for the standard expansion in Gell-Mann matrices~$\lambda_j$, $ \rho=\frac{1}{3}\mathrm I+\frac{1}{2}\vec n\cdot \vec \lambda $, where $n_j=\mathrm{tr}[\rho \lambda_j]$.
 Since characterizing the 8-dimensional space is beyond the scope of this work, we consider a diagonal Hamiltonian $H=\varepsilon_3\lambda_3+\varepsilon_8\lambda_8$ and focus on a subspace of the foliation characterized by $\tr[\rho\lambda_j]=0$ for $j\in\{2,4,5,6,7\}$.
 Figure~\ref{f:foliation3d} depicts the foliation, the amount of incoherence of the leaves, and the corresponding leaf-canonical ensembles.
-The closure of the leaves are triangles (more generally, simplices) with different size but a common corner.
+The closure of each leaf is a triangle (more generally, a simplex) with different size but a common corner.
 The latter represents an eigenstate of $H$, which, in turn, does not belong to $\mathcal M_H$.